scalacenter/scalajs-bundler/doc/src/site/reference.md

 # Reference

-The sbt plugin is automatically enabled on projects where `ScalaJSPlugin` is enabled.
-It configures the execution environment so that npm packages are fetched (by running the `npm update` command in the project’s target directory) before the project is `run` or `test`ed.
+The `ScalaJSBundlerPlugin` sbt plugin automatically enables `ScalaJSPlugin` on the project.
+It configures the kind of output of the project to be `ModuleKind.CommonJSModule`.
+Finally, it also configures its execution environment so that npm packages are fetched (by running the `npm update` command in the project’s target directory) before the project is `run` or `test`ed.

 It is also possible to bundle the application and its dependencies into a single .js file by using the `webpack` task scoped to a Scala.js stage (`fastOptJS` or `fullOptJS`):